 However, things get more complicated for these two types of properties since foreigners can’t directly own anything except a condominium unit.

-You must either set up a nominee agreement, enforced by several different types of contracts, with a Cambodian citizen or form a Cambodia land holding company.
+You must either set up a nominee agreement, enforced by several different types of contracts with a local citizen, or form a Cambodian land holding company (LHC).